Park is closed

 Essentials to bring

-- Adequate water, food and emergency supplies.
-Carry at least seven litres of water per person per day and enough emergency food and water for at least seven days in case of stranding.
+• Adequate water, food and emergency supplies.
+Carry at least 7 litres of water per person per day and enough emergency food and water for at least a week in case of stranding.

-- Extra fuel and vehicle repairs.
+• Extra fuel and vehicle repairs.
 Frequent low gear and four-wheel-drive travel will use fuel more quickly on park drives.
-You should also bring a vehicle repair tool kit, additional spare tyres, oil and engine coolant.
+You should also bring additional spare tyres, oil and engine coolant and vehicle recovery gear.

 Opening hours

-Bladensburg National Park is open all year however wet weather may cause temporary closures.
-Check park alerts for information on park conditions and closures.
+Bladensburg National Park is open all year however wet weather and management activities may cause temporary closures.
+Check park alerts for information on park conditions, access and closures.

 Permits and fees